 - Personal entertainment and other minor personal expenses.

 In order to minimise the interest payable to your bank (if a loan is required), you will not be required to pay your entire bond in advance.
 Your bond will be payable in instalments.

 There are a number of ways you can raise the funds to deposit this security bond, for example from your own finances, borrowing from family, or securing a loan.
+Keep in mind that the one-off fee could be included in the loan amount.
 If you’re not in a position to secure an asset-based loan then you could be eligible for the British Airways guaranteed loan scheme.
 If this is the case, the partner bank of British Airways will run a thorough check of your credit history.
 Should this come back clear and you pass the Future Pilot Programme selection process, British Airways could act as your loan guarantor.
 You will then be able to borrow the money from their partner bank in order to deposit the required security bond.
 On any loan there is obviously a percentage of interest charged by the lender, but the British Airways guaranteed loan scheme specifically offers a 24-month holiday period before any loan repayments commence.
 It should be noted however, that it might be cheaper to secure an asset-based loan either through our partner bank or another lender.

 Your Peace of Mind

 Against the background of our academy’s long history of producing high quality airline pilots, FTEJerez has full confidence not only in its assessment procedure, but also its ability to successfully train the future captains of the World’s leading airlines.
 We are therefore pleased to offer successful BA FPP candidates training with us: